Murad III: Eunuchs at court

-Before Murad, the palace eunuchs had been mostly white.
+Before Murad, the palace eunuchs had been mostly white, especially Circassians or Syrians.
 This began to change in 1582 when Murad gave an important position to a black eunuch.
-By 1592, the eunuchs' roles in the palace were racially determined: black eunuchs guarded the Sultan and the women, and white eunuchs guarded the male pages in another part of the palace.
+Before, the eunuchs' roles in the palace were racially determined: black eunuchs guarded the harem and the princesses, and white eunuchs guarded the Sultan and male pages in another part of the palace.
 The chief black eunuch was known as the Kizlar Agha, and the chief white eunuch was known as the Kapi Agha.

 Murad and the arts

 Murad took great interest in the arts, particularly miniatures and books.
 He actively supported the court of Society of Miniaturists, commissioning several volumes including the Siyer-i Nebi, the most heavily illustrated biographical work on the life of the Islamic prophet Muhammad, the Book of Skills, the Book of Festivities and the Book of Victories.
 He had two large alabaster urns transported from Pergamon and placed on two sides of the nave in the Hagia Sophia in Constantinople and a large wax candle dressed in tin which was donated by him to the Rila monastery in Bulgaria is on display in the monastery museum.

 Murad also furnished the content of Kitabü’l-Menamat (The Book of Dreams), addressed to Murad's spiritual advisor, Şüca Dede.
 A collection of first person accounts, it tells of Murad's spiritual experiences as a Sufi disciple.
 Compiled from thousands of letters Murad wrote describing his dream visions, it presents a hagiographic self-portrait.
 Murad dreams of various activities, including being stripped naked by his father and having to sit on his lap, single-handedly killing 12,000 infidels in battle, walking on water, ascending to heaven, and producing milk from his fingers.
-He frequently encounters the Prophet Muhammed, and in one dream sits in the Prophet's lap and kisses his mouth.

 In another letter addressed to Şüca Dede, Murad wrote "I wish that God, may He be glorified and exalted, had not created this poor servant as the descendant of the Ottomans so that I would not hear this and that, and would not worry.
 I wish I were of unknown pedigree.
 Then, I would have one single task, and could ignore the whole world."

 The diplomatic edition of these dream letters have been recently published by Ozgen Felek in Turkish.

 Death

-Murad died from what is assumed to be natural causes in the Topkapı Palace and was buried in tomb next to the Hagia Sophia.
+Murad died from what is assumed to be natural causes in the Topkapı Palace on 16 January 1595 and was buried in a tomb next to the Hagia Sophia.
 In the mausoleum are 54 sarcophagus of the sultan, his wives and children that are also buried there.
 He is also responsible for changing the burial customs of the sultans' mothers.
 Murad had his mother Nurbanu buried next to her husband Selim II, making her the first consort to share a sultan's tomb.